-Its difficult to fully describe your reaction, the first time you meet a Vampire.
-So many things go through your mind at once.
+It’s difficult to describe your reaction, the first time you meet a Vampire, so many things go through your mind at once.
 On the one hand you try and rationalise it any way you can.
 You can’t believe that such a thing actually exists.
 On the other however there is a twisted fascination because it challenges everything you thought you knew.

-Above all else however is the terror of not just facing such an unforgiving, repulsive, relentless monster, but of knowing that thousands of other beasts like it are out there.
-Hiding in the dark, anyone you know could secretly be one of them, and one day they may become so strong, they will be able to shatter our entire civilisation and claim this world as their own.
+Above all else however is the terror of not just facing such an unforgiving, repulsive, relentless monster, but of knowing that thousands of other beasts like it are out there, hiding in the dark.
+Anyone you know could secretly be one of them.
+One day they may become so strong, they will be able to shatter our entire civilisation and claim this world as their own.

 My name is Ferne Shelley and this is how I came to learn the truth about Vampires.